George Roy Hill: Actor

 In 1952 he featured in a supporting role in the Hollywood movie Walk East on Beacon, and appeared in episodes of Lux Video Theatre including "The Doctor's Wife", "Man at Bay" and "Masquerade".
 He also acted in episodes of Kraft Theatre such as "The Golden Slate".
-He also acted on radio.
+He also acted on radio, including portraying Ned on The Doctor's Wife.

 Television and theatre director

-Hill used his Korean War experience as the basis for a TV drama, "My Brother's Keeper", which appeared on Kraft Television Theater, with Hill himself in the cast.
+Hill used his Korean War experience as the basis for a TV drama, "My Brother's Keeper", which appeared on Kraft Television Theatre, with Hill himself in the cast.
 During his military service at Cherry Point, he had had to be 'talked down' by a ground controller at Atlanta airport, an incident that led to his writing the screenplay.
 The episode was performed and transmitted live in 1953.
-After his demobilisation, he joined the Kraft Television Theater as a writer, one of his scripts included Keep Our Honor Bright.
+After his demobilisation, he joined the Kraft Television Theatre as a writer, one of his scripts included Keep Our Honor Bright.
 He later directed episodes of Ponds Theater ("Time of the Drought"), and Lux Video Theatre ("The Creaking Gate", "Not All Your Tears", "The Happy Man".)
 Hill returned to Broadway in 1957 as director of the Pulitzer Prize-winning play Look Homeward, Angel.
-Starring Jo Van Fleet and Anthony Perkins this ran for 564 performances.
+Starring Jo Van Fleet and Anthony Perkins, this ran for 564 performances.